How Roof Coatings Can Extend the Life of Your Roof

-Metal roofs are a popular choice for Florida homeowners because they are durable, energy-efficient, and can withstand harsh weather better than many other roofing materials.
+metal roofs are widely popular among Florida homeowners for their durability, energy efficiency, and ability to withstand harsh weather better than many alternatives.
 However, like any roof, metal roofs can face problems.
 High heat, humidity, strong winds, and salt air in coastal areas can all contribute to wear and tear.
 Understanding common issues and how to address them can help extend the life of your roof and prevent costly repairs.

 Leaks are one of the most common problems with metal roofs.
 They can develop due to loose fasteners, damaged seams, or corrosion around penetrations like vents and skylights.
 Even a small leak can lead to water damage, including mold growth and structural decay.